sagemath/trac_to_gh/Issue 9728.md

 # Issue 9728: Moving the Linear transformations interact from wiki into the library.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9728

 Original creator: punchagan